BELONGING

 Many BC communities offer a variety of seniors’ bus programs which are free or low-cost, as does TransLink BC with its HandyCard and TaxiSaver vouchers.
 For those undergoing cancer treatments, the Freemasons run a Cancer-Car program.
 Another door-to-door regional service is HandyDART.

-If you or someone you know is driving and may be a danger to themselves or others, DriveABLE offers self-assessments and other advice.
+If you or someone you know is driving and may be a danger to themselves or others, provincial resources are available.

 Frequent Questions from Seniors